marcos-moura97/tkinter_calculator/README.md

 ## Requirements

-You will need to install [Tkinter](https://tkdocs.com/tutorial/install.html).
+You will need to install [Tkinter](https://tkdocs.com/tutorial/install.html) library.

 ## Run